EmotionCognitionLab/ET-remove-artifacts/README.md

 Steps:
    1. Resample data
-   2. Generate velocity profile - first smooth the data using a hanning window
+   2. Generate velocity profile by taking a filtered derivative of the raw pupil data
-   3. Detect blink onsets/offsets by identifying intersections between velocity profile and negative/positive threshold
+   3. Detect blink onsets/offsets by identifying peaks and troughs in the velocity profile
-   4. Interpolate over blink onset/offset pairs
+   4. Interpolate over blink onset/offset end points

+## More Info

+For an additional reference, please see this excellent write-up documenting the entire preprocessing procedure from Isaac Menchaca: https://isaacmenchaca.github.io/2020/04/12/PupillometryPreprocessing.html

 ## Disclaimer

 The tools in this repository and the preprocessing steps described above are designed with my own projects in mind.
 The guidelines expressed above should be taken as suggestions based on my own experiences and are *not* standardized rules for pupillometry preprocessing.

+## Crediting

+If using the toolbox as part of your pupil preprocessing pipeline, please consider citing the following [reference](https://doi.org/10.1016/j.neuroimage.2020.116560):

+Mather, M., Huang, R., Clewett, D., Nielsen, S. E., Velasco, R., Tu, K., Han, S., & Kennedy, B. L. (2020).
+Isometric exercise facilitates attention to salient events in women via the noradrenergic system.
+Neuroimage, 210, 116560.

 ## Author